kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/gpu-optimization.md

 ## Known Limitations

-In the first version of the GPU Optimization Savings Insights card there are a few limitations of which to be aware.
+In the first version of the GPU Optimization Savings Insights card there are a few known limitations.

 - Multiple containers with the same name and running on the same cluster, node, and namespace combination (i.e., "identical" containers) might result in the following effects:
   - The savings number provided on Optimize and Remove cards may be an implicit sum of the total cost these containers.